Morris glad district

 kidney failure.

-refinance his La Mesa home a few times.
+has had to refinance his La Mesa home a

 Kronick Moskovitz Tiedemann & Girard